Good gawd. What a glorious book.

 Purchase The Snow Child by Eowyn Ivey at Amazon here.

 Several themes run throughout the book.
 There are good questions about family and community.
 Ownership weaves a thread through the book.
 Who owns the land?
 Who owns the girl?
 Death looms large and is always present.
-It’s wild Alaska, after all, in the early part of the last century, where a living wasn’t so much made as extracted from the life around you.
-Ivey avoids blood simply for blood’s sake but doesn’t shy from it either.
+It’s wild Alaska, after all, in the early part of the last century, where a living wasn’t so much made as it was forced from the land and life around you.
+Ivey avoids blood for blood’s sake but doesn’t shy from it either.
 Animals are trapped, shot, and skinned.
 Even the Snow Child captures and dispatches her meals with nonchalant ease.
 And there is the death and birth of magic and wonder.
-Mabel, through the loss of a child, senses her loss deeply than her husband.
+Mabel, through the loss of a child, senses her loss more deeply than her husband.
 She is presented as an old and sad woman without hope or glint in her eye.
 Everything is dark.
 Is her inner death worse than any that the thin river ice would offer?
 But whatever embers she harbors inside flame instantly to life with the Snow Child.
 And even if we can’t hold magic –isn’t an intangible hope exactly what magic is? – just being able to imagine that it could be true can be uplifting.

 Ivey has stacked her mantle with enough trophies and awards to overwhelm any writer and rightly so.
 The writing is perfect.
 Words are perfectly chosen and sentences crafted just so to lead the reader to the next.
 Read it first for the story and then for the prose.
 And then read it again.